apify/apify-docs/docs/api_v2.md

 ---
-title: API v2
+title: API reference
 description: Documentation of Apify REST API version 2 that enables to manage, build and run actors, and manage associated resources like storage.
-menuWeight: 2
+menuWeight: 10
 paths:
+    - api
     - api/v2
-    - api-reference/v2
+    - api-v2
 ---